osgi/osgi.enroute.site/_book/700-links.md

 * [Gradle][gradle] - The command line based build tool used in the continuous build on Travis. of the OSGi enRoute project.
 * [Java](https://www.java.com) – The not so sexy 20 year old, but oh man, it is the work horse of our industry.
-* [jpm4j](https://jpm4j.org) – Since OSGi has some extra needs on top of Maven Central, we use jpm4j.org to provide an OSGi perspective.
 * [OSGi Alliance](https://www.osgi.org) – Where would we be without this seminal standard?
 Ok, don't ask.
 * [Travis](https://travis-ci.org) – Travis is an eye-opener for everybody that thinks continuous integration should be reserved for real men only.
 It shows how amazingly simple things can be when they are designed properly.